karolzmijewski/riscv-cpu/sw/README.md

 Modeling) level.

 The model executes the same binaries as the CPU model created for FPGA.
 Development is still in a very early stage.
-So far, only instruction fetching from RAM via `direct_memory` and `direct_memory_lookup` interfaces, along with instruction decoding and disassembly logic, have been implemented.
+So far, instruction fetch-decode-execute path, along with instruction decoding and disassembly logic, have been implemented.
 Most of the interfaces and functionalities required to make the model functional at a very basic level are still in progress.

 # Run
 The CPU model is currently running in vacuum mode — an environment provided by Simics for developing